anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Example lifecycle steps are listed below:

-- On start-up, the CNF requests the certificate from cert-manager.
+1. On start-up, the CNF requests the certificate from cert-manager.
 The certificate parameters are specified using the Certificate Custom Resource Definition (CRD).
 The CRD includes details of the required X.509 fields and values, the issuing CA to be used, the lifetime, the renewal time, and the name of the K8s Secret resource where the certificate and private key should be stored.
 So the CNF just provides the intent (“what” the certificate should look like, “where” it should be stored, and “when” it should be renewed).
 The CNF does not need to be concerned with any aspect of “how” the certificate is obtained, since this is delegated to cert-manager.
 The certificate request can originate from any container in the CNF Pod- either the NFc “application”, or the service mesh (e.g. where deployed as a sidecar).
-- When it receives the certificate request, cert-manager will generate a new key pair, then send a Certificate Signing Request (CSR) to the relevant issuing CA. The CA returns the signed certificate.
+2. When it receives the certificate request, cert-manager will generate a new key pair, then send a Certificate Signing Request (CSR) to the relevant issuing CA. The CA returns the signed certificate.
 One of the benefits of cert-manager is its “pluggable” architecture.
 It comes with built-in support for a number of issuing CA types and protocols, and developers can easily add support for new ones.
-- Once the certificate is returned by the relevant issuing CA, cert-manager stores the private key and certificate as a K8s Secret (specifically using the built-in “kubernetes.io/tls” Secret type).
+3. Once the certificate is returned by the relevant issuing CA, cert-manager stores the private key and certificate as a K8s Secret (specifically using the built-in “kubernetes.io/tls” Secret type).
 The Secret name is taken from the Certificate CRD.
-- The containers in the CNF Pods can access the K8s Secret, and use the certificate and private key.
-All entities in the diagram belong to the same K8s namespace.
+4. The containers in the CNF Pods can access the K8s Secret, and use the certificate and private key.
+All entities belong to the same K8s namespace.
-- Renewal of the certificate before expiry is handled by cert-manager and is transparent to the CNF.
+6. Renewal of the certificate before expiry is handled by cert-manager and is transparent to the CNF.
 Steps 2 and 3 above are repeated, and the CNF will receive the updated certificate when it next accesses the K8s Secret.

 Container Networking Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~